Manurodo/Morph-OS/README.md

     - BibTeX → RIS , XML
   - Structured data
     - JSON ↔ XML , YAML , CSV

-    (Not sure if all of them are possible)

 # Getting started <a name="getting_started"></a>
 For now the program is literally just a python script and i think i will be changing that, so these may change a lot in a few months (today is 10/11/2025)